Corneliox/Parkinson-CollabProject/readme.md

 ### 📁 Dataset Details
 - **Content**: Hand-drawn spirals and waves
 - **Purpose**: Parkinson detection
+- **Image Resolution**: 512 x 512 px
 - **Labels**: Binary (Parkinson / Non-Parkinson)
+  - Healthy Spiral
+    - A smoothly drawn, nearly perfect circle.
+The line is consistent in thickness, without tremors, hesitations, or irregularities.
+The spacing within the circle, if it's a spiral, is even.
+The circle is well-formed and controlled.
+  - Healthy Wave
+    - The waveform exhibits a consistent and somewhat rectangular shape with rounded peaks and troughs.
+The upward slope (representing exhalation) is relatively steep and consistent across cycles.
+The plateau at the peak is fairly level.
+The downward slope (representing inhalation) is also relatively steep and returns cleanly to the baseline.
+The cycles appear regular and uniform in width and height, indicating consistent and even breathing.
+There are no significant irregularities, sharp peaks, or unevenness in the pattern.
+  - Patient Spiral
+    -  The spiral drawing exhibits a noticeably irregular and shaky line, indicative of tremor.
+The spacing between the loops varies significantly, and the overall form lacks the smooth, consistent expansion seen in a healthy spiral.
+There are visible hesitations and minor changes in direction, resulting in a less controlled and somewhat jagged appearance.
+  - Patient Wave
+    - The waveform shows an irregular pattern.
+The upward and downward slopes are uneven, and the plateaus at the peaks are inconsistent.
+The cycles vary in width and height, indicating an unsteady breathing pattern.
 - **Annotation**:
   - Bounding boxes for detection (LabelImg, Roboflow)
   - Masks for segmentation (Roboflow recommended)